ashbig/Azurify/README.md

 ## Creating your own model

-To create your own model using the Azurify feature set, simply run Azurify.
-Post running of Azurify you can follow the Juypter Notebook located within the repo under publication_code/buil_model.iypnb.
+To create your own model using the Azurify feature set, simply run Azurify and follow the Juypter Notebook located within the repo under publication_code/build_model.iypnb.
+Please make sure your internal classificatiosn are under the defined column "CATEGORIZATION".

 ## Runtime